intermine/bluegenes/pull_request_template.md

 This text can be deleted when you are ready to make the pull request:

-For each PR, please the following, if appropriate:
+For each PR, please add the following, if appropriate:

 - a brief description of what you have done
 - what issues it addresses, if any